-San Francisco Opera Highlights: Conductor, Rusalka; Adler Fellows Concert: The Future Is Now
+San Francisco Opera Highlights: Conductor, Rusalka; Tosca; Fidelio; Live and In Concert: The Homecoming; Adler Fellows Concert: The Future Is Now

-Korean conductor Eun Sun Kim has been appointed the Caroline H. Hume Music Director of San Francisco Opera (her tenure as music director began August 1, 2021).
-She made her highly-anticipated Company debut conducting Rusalka in 2019.
+Korean conductor Eun Sun Kim is the Caroline H. Hume Music Director of San Francisco Opera (her tenure as music director began August 1, 2021).
+She made her highly anticipated Company debut conducting Rusalka in 2019.
 Her presence in North America was first established with performances of Verdi's Requiem with the Cincinnati Symphony and La Traviata with Houston Grand Opera, with the latter earning her an appointment as Principal Guest Conductor.

-Kim's recent engagements have been with LA Opera, Washington National Opera, Houston Grand Opera, Los Angeles Philharmonic, Oregon Symphony, Seattle Symphony and Cincinnati Symphony Orchestra.
-Major upcoming debuts include subscription concerts with the New York Philharmonic and productions with the Metropolitan Opera.
+Kim's recent engagements include her Metropolitan Opera debut, conducting La Bohème, and with LA Opera, Washington National Opera, Houston Grand Opera, Los Angeles Philharmonic, Oregon Symphony, Seattle Symphony and Cincinnati Symphony Orchestra.

 A regular guest conductor at European opera houses, Kim maintains a particularly close connection with the Berlin State Opera (La Traviata, Ariadne auf Naxos, Madama Butterfly, Un Ballo in Maschera, Il Trovatore).
 She has also led production at the Bavarian State Opera (Hänsel und Gretel), Stuttgart State Opera (Madama Butterfly), Semperoper Dresden (Rigoletto), Cologne Opera (Lucia di Lammermoor) and Frankfurt Opera (La Sonnambula, The Count of Luxembourg, La Bohème, Die Csárdásfürstin, Der Fliegende Höllander).
 Her Scandinavian engagements have taken place at the Royal Swedish Opera (Madama Butterfly, Il Barbiere di Siviglia), Copenhagen's Royal Danish Opera (Il Trovatore) and opera houses in Oslo (Carmen) and Bergen (Madama Butterfly, Der Fliegende Höllander), as well as concert appearances with Gothenburg Symphony, Norwegian Radio Orchestra and orchestras in Malmö, Umeå and Aarhus.